-Administration or public agency, hunters & sports shooters or simply collector, it is not easy to order a weapon or a product subject to an import or export license.
-Because according to the legislation of your country, from the one in which you wish to acquire something essential to your mission or your passion, it will be complex (to see downright discouraging) not to make mistakes in the writing of your file, in choosing the right administrative documents to provide or the different steps to follow, we decided to use the networks (administrations, law firms, manufacturers ...) that we use on a daily basis to allow our customers, civilians and military, to be able to buy "on the shelf" everything they need ... or want!
+Administration or public agency, hunters & sport shooters or quite simply a collector, it is not easy to order a weapon or a product subject to an import or export license.
+Because depending on the legislation of your country, the one in which you want to acquire something essential to your mission or your passion, it will be complex (even downright discouraging) not to make mistakes in the drafting of your file, in choosing the right administrative documents to provide or the various steps to follow, we have decided to take advantage of the networks (administrations, legal firms, manufacturers, etc.) that we use on a daily basis to enable our customers, civilians and military personnel, to be able to buy “off the shelf” everything they need… or want!

 The import of weapons and ammunition from the USA (or other products listed on the American Munition List):

-Widely dominated by the USA (32% of the world market over the 2013 / 2017 period), arms exports - from the missile weapon system to a simple AR15 - from this country are perfectly codified under the authority of two separate administrations (under the auspices of the US Department of State), ATF and BIS - we will not approach OFAC here.
-The Office of Alcohol, Tobacco, Firearms & Explosives (ATF) will be in charge of instructing exports for all products subject to the International Traffic in Arms Regulations (ITAR) and the US Munitions List (USML). most products for armies (rockets, tanks, airplanes ...), some weapons and ammunition and some electronic products (optical IR, thermal vision ...).
-The Bureau of Industry and Security (BIS) will regulate products subject to the Export Administration Regulations (EAR) and the Commerce Control List (CCL), which represents a vast list of products (including ballistic protection, "pump" rifles and some optics such as red dots.
+Largely dominated by the USA (32% of the world market over the period 2013/2017), arms exports - from missile-type weapon systems to a simple AR15 - from this country are perfectly codified under the authority of two separate administrations (under the aegis of the US Department of State), ATF and BIS - we will not discuss OFAC here.
+The ATF (bureau of Alcohol, Tobacco, Firearms & Explosives) will be more specifically in charge of examining exports for all products subject to ITAR (International Traffic in Arms Regulations) and USML (US Munitions List) legislation, i.e. Most products intended for armies (rockets, tanks, planes, etc.), certain weapons and ammunition and certain electronic products (IR optics, thermal vision, etc.).
+The BIS (Bureau of Industry and Security) will regulate products subject to the EAR (Export Administration Regulations) and the CCL (Commerce Control List), which represents a vast list of products (in particular ballistic protection, shotguns and certain optics such as red dots.

 Depending on the membership of one or the other ITAR and USML or EAR and CCL regulations, the export process, the administrative elements, the file to be submitted, the tax and the processing time will be different.
 It should be noted that below certain amounts (mainly for the EAR and the CCL) the "friendly" countries of the USA are exempt from license and will be considered NLR (Non License Required).